salesforce/corr_based_prediction/README.txt

 python baseline.py --dataset fgbg_cmnist_cpr0.5-0.5 --seed 0 --root_dir cmnist --lr 0.001 --save_dir inp_noise --inp_noise 0.2

-4. Evaluate a trained model on another dataset: python eval.py --root_dir cmnist --save_dir ep --dataset mnistm
+4. Evaluate a trained model on another dataset (here [root_dir] and [save_dir] should be the directoris in which the model to be used is saved): python eval.py --root_dir cmnist --save_dir ep --dataset mnistm